ProbabilisticWorld/CovidLabs/README.md

   * This lab is adapted from a [similar lab][Jensen] that Erik Jensen from Chemeketa Community College shared with the [AAPT-CPTYC][AAPTsharedlabs].
   * In accordance with Jensen's lab, my lab is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0).
 My four linked ogg files are licensted under the CC-BY-NC-SA license listed below.

+* [Transmittance][transmittance] (docx)
+  * This lab uses the [Bending Light PhET][snellphet] to look at the intensity of transmitted light as a function of incident angle and index of refraction
+  * The simulation does not include polarization, so the students won't really find the "right" relationship; the point of the lab is to think about how we define mathematical relationships, and how an experimenter uses multiple data sets to draw conclusions.

 <!---About--->
 # About me
 My name is Dan Roth.
 I'm a physics professor at [Olympic College][OC], a two-year college in Bremerton, WA.
 My email is: droth (at) olympic.edu